spkdroid/WorldClock/README.md

 # WorldClock

-A simple clock utility application for your Android phone
+A simple world clock utility application for your Android phone